shubhamvermaa/Get-Friends-Status/README.md

 ![image](https://github.com/shubhamvermaa/Get-Friends-Status/assets/97392398/dc07c253-727a-420c-9f31-6541b92b3e7f)<br />
 <br />
 Step 11) Fill the HandleName whose submission status you want to monitor and press submit.<br />
-Step 12) Right Click the extention (In firefox the options comes up only when you are already on the problem page) and select "Always Allow on codeforces.com", after that, it will automatically.<br />
+Step 12) Right Click the extension (In firefox the options comes up only when you are already on the problem page) and select "Always Allow on codeforces.com", after that, it will automatically.<br />
 <br />
 ![image](https://github.com/shubhamvermaa/Get-Friends-Status/assets/97392398/e150890d-4d4d-461c-b0e8-dc719808922a)
 <br />